-The Limited Purpose Health Care Spending Account (LPSA) is for employees who enroll in the High Deductible Health Plan - Basic or Premier.
+The Limited Purpose Health Care Spending Account (LPSA) is for employees who enroll in the High Deductible Health Plan.

-Generally, employees who enroll in the High Deductible Health Plan and establish a HSA also enroll in an LPSA to pay for eligible health care expenses with before-tax dollars. ("Establish" an account means you apply for an account and are approved because you meet certain credit and "know your customer" requirements.
+Generally, employees who enroll in the High Deductible Health Plan and establish a HSA can also enroll in an LPSA to pay for eligible health care expenses with before-tax dollars. ("Establish" an account means you apply for an account and are approved because you meet certain credit and customer identity validation requirements.
 If your account is not established, you cannot receive the employer contribution.)
-However, you may enroll in an LPSA if you are not enrolled in an HSA (as long as you are enrolled in the High Deductible Health Plan).
+However, you may enroll in an LPSA even if you are not enrolled in an HSA (as long as you are enrolled in the High Deductible Health Plan).

-Note: Employees who enroll in a High Deductible Health Plan or who establish an HSA are not eligible to enroll in a HCSA.
+Note: Employees who enroll in the High Deductible Health Plan generally are not eligible to enroll in an HCSA.